-The response to a DNS query may consist of multiple resource records (RRs) forming a resource records set (RRset).
-The name server will normally return the RRs within the RRset in an indeterminate order (but see the rrset-order statement in Section 6.2).
+The response to a DNS query may consist of multiple resource records (RRs) forming a resource record set (RRset).
+The name server will normally return the RRs within the RRset in an indeterminate order (but see the rrset-order statement in Section 5.2).
 The client resolver code should rearrange the RRs as appropriate, that is, using any addresses on the local net in preference to other addresses.
 However, not all resolvers can do this or are correctly configured.
 When a client is using a local server, the sorting can be performed in the server, based on the client's address.
 This only requires configuring the name servers, not all the clients.

-The sortlist statement (see below) takes an address_match_list and interprets it even more specifically than the topology statement does (Section 6.2).
+The sortlist statement (see below) takes an address_match_list and interprets it in a special way.
 Each top level statement in the sortlist must itself be an explicit address_match_list with one or two elements.
 The first element (which may be an IP address, an IP prefix, an ACL name or a nested address_match_list) of each top level list is checked against the source address of the query until a match is found.
+When the addresses in the first element overlap, the first rule to match gets selected.

 Once the source address of the query has been matched, if the top level statement contains only one element, the actual primitive element that matched the source address is used to select the address in the response to move to the beginning of the response.
-If the statement is a list of two elements, then the second element is treated the same as the address_match_list in a topology statement.
+If the statement is a list of two elements, then the second element is interpreted as a topology preference list.
 Each top level element is assigned a distance and the address in the response with the minimum distance is moved to the beginning of the response.